Vinayak-Kannan/FactChecker-V3/README.md

 ## Authors: Vinayak (Vin) Kannan

-to do's
-- replace absolute file references with relative file references
-- figure out a way to share local chromadb and add to to-do's

 ## Description:
 This repository contains the code for an explainable fact-checking system.
 Our method is detailed below: